What assessments are offered at Human Performance Technology by DTS?

 2B.
 An internal member of your organisation can complete the virtual accreditation, and then roll out the debriefs and/or group sessions while we manage the administration, management and tracking of the assessments.

 There are three levels of accreditation available, which are provided by our partner and supplier TTI Success Insights ANZ.
+You may like to read the Top 15 Reasons to Attend Accreditation!

 Are there benefits to using the assessments?